 From the moment I arrived at the event in 2017, there was no doubt as to the theme:

-Salesforce brings the adventurous theme into every element of the conference.
-Between the numerous trees in the exhibition hall and a rock climbing wall, it feels far from the normal business event!
+Salesforce brings its adventurous theme into every element of the conference.
+From an exhibition hall covered in fake trees to a rock climbing wall upon entry, this is far from your average corporate event!

-Even if you don’t have the budget (or space!) for your own climbing wall, or the catering budget to make your food orange, there are still things you can do to make your conference memorable without blowing the bank.
+Even if you lack that major budget for a climbing wall or custom-designed orange food, you can make your conference memorable without blowing the bank.

-I attended MarketingProfs’ annual conference, the B2B Marketing Forum, in 2017 and I loved it.
+I attended MarketingProfs’ annual conference, B2B Marketing Forum, in 2017 and loved every second of it.

-How does MarketingProfs bring about its quirky side?
 Well, for starters, there’s the conference opening.
-In 2017, the conference opened with Ann Handley, one of the most well-known and respected leaders in writing and content marketing, tap dancing.
-And it was so fun!
-Every person in that room was grinning from ear-to-ear.
+In 2017, the conference opened with Ann, Chief Content Officer and one of the most well-known and loved leaders in the industry, tap dancing.
+Let me tell you: Every person in that room was grinning from ear-to-ear.

 In 2016, the conference opened with a choir, and in 2015, Ann opened the conference by playing the accordion.